Hyphanet: Protocol

 A typical request sequence.
 The request moves through the network from node to node, backing out of a dead-end (step 3) and a loop (step 7) before locating the desired file.

-The Freenet protocol uses a key-based routing protocol, similar to distributed hash tables.
+The Hyphanet protocol uses a key-based routing protocol, similar to distributed hash tables.
 The routing algorithm changed significantly in version 0.7.
 Prior to version 0.7, Freenet used a heuristic routing algorithm where each node had no fixed location, and routing was based on which node had served a key closest to the key being fetched (in version 0.3) or which is estimated to serve it faster (in version 0.5).
 In either case, new connections were sometimes added to downstream nodes (i.e. the node that answered the request) when requests succeeded, and old nodes were discarded in least recently used order (or something close to it).
 Oskar Sandberg's research (during the development of version 0.7) shows that this "path folding" is critical, and that a very simple routing algorithm will suffice provided there is path folding.

-The disadvantage of this is that it is very easy for an attacker to find Freenet nodes, and connect to them, because every node is continually attempting to find new connections.
-In version 0.7, Freenet supports both "opennet" (similar to the old algorithms, but simpler), and "darknet" (all node connections are set up manually, so only your friends know your node's IP address).
+The disadvantage of this is that it is very easy for an attacker to find Hyphanet nodes, and connect to them, because every node is continually attempting to find new connections.
+In version 0.7, Hyphanet starts supporting both "opennet" (similar to the old algorithms, but simpler), and "darknet" (all node connections are set up manually, so only your friends know your node's IP address).
 Darknet is less convenient, but much more secure against a distant attacker.